anthonybaulo/music-genre-classification/README.md

 </p>

-Before training the model, the arrays were reduced to 2 principal components and plotted, showing that the genres cluster.
+Before training the model, the arrays were reduced to 2 principal components and plotted, showing that the genres cluster reasonably.

 <p align="center">
   <img src="images/charts/PCA_rock_hiphop.png" width="40%"/>